 The final report includes six pillars, 80 recommendations, and several dozen legislative proposals, and can be accessed via www.solarium.gov.

-Ms. Nelson provided an update of the Capital Campaign for the (new) National Cryptologic Museum Project and the Cyber Center for Education and Innovation (CCEI).
+Ms. Nelson provided an update of the Capital Campaign for the Cyber Center for Education and Innovation (CCEI) - Home of the (new) National Cryptologic Museum.
 The Capital Campaign is close to raising funds needed to begin Phase A of the project.
 If all goes according to plan, it will be possible to break ground and begin construction in late Summer or early Fall 2020.

 She shared with AFCEA members that CCEI is developing a High School Cybersecurity Curriculum Framework (CCF), educating for the future, and helping students and teachers learn outside of the classroom via the CCEI-NEPRIS capability of delivering content to 8,000 schools nationwide, and is creating webinars with our partners to train teachers & school counselors.

 GALLERY PHOTOS - CLICK ON IMAGES FOR LARGER VIEW & DESCRIPTIONS

 Chris Inglis, U.S. Naval Academy’s Looker Distinguished Chair for Cyber Studies & NCMF Board Member, speaking at the March 2020 AFCEA Luncheon about the project to build the new CCEI-NCM facility.

 NCMF President & CEO Laura Nelson speaking at the March 2020 AFCEA Luncheon about the project to build the new CCEI-NCM facility.

 Derek Noppenberger, AFCEA CMD President, presenting the AFCEA Coin in Honor of the Intelligence Community to Chris Inglis and Laura Nelson at the March 2020 AFCEA Luncheon.